gluster/glusterdocs/docs/Administrator-Guide/arbiter-volumes-and-quorum.md

 configuration prevents files from ending up in split-brain:

 Say B1, B2 and B3 are the bricks:

-1. B3 is down, quorum is met, write happens on file B1 and B2
+1. B3 is down, quorum is met, write happens on file B1 and B2.
 2. B3 comes up, B2 is down, quorum is again met, write happens on B1 and B3.
 3. B2 comes up, B1 goes down, quorum is met.
-Now when a write is issued, AFR sees that B2 and B3's pending xattrs blame each other and therefore the write is not allowed and is failed with an EIO.
+Now when a write is issued, AFR sees that B2 and B3's pending xattrs blame each other and therefore the write is not allowed and is failed with ENOTCONN.

 # How Arbiter works